MDP in Software Development

 What our students say

-After completing the Master’s Degree Programme in Software Development you will have:
+After completing the Master’s degree programme in Software Development you will

 - have the skills and knowledge needed to produce high-quality software in demanding and comprehensive software projects, acting in different roles

-- knowledge come from different areas of software development: requirements management, software modeling and specification, implementation and testing software, and software project management.
+- have knowledge from different areas of software development: requirements management, software modeling and specification, implementation and testing software, and software project management.

 Doctoral study opportunities